artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 ## Implementation Order

-I want to go through the code-base from the perspective what happens when it
+I want to go through the code-base from the perspective what happens when it:

 * Loads up inside Xcode.
 * Recieves a call to inject.